-More Western sanctions to hit Russia after Bucha killings
+US targets Putin’s daughters, Russian banks in new sanctions

+BRUSSELS (AP) — The United States on Wednesday announced sanctions targeting Russian President Vladimir Putin’s two adult daughters and said it was toughening penalties against Russian banks in retaliation for “war crimes” in Ukraine.

-BRUSSELS (AP) — The United States, United Kingdom and the European Union were set Wednesday to impose new punishing sanctions targeting Russia, including a ban on all new investment in the country, after evidence of torture and killings emerged in recent days from a town outside of Kyiv.
+The United Kingdom and the European Union were set to take additional steps, including a ban on new investment in Russian and an EU embargo on coal, after the recent evidence of atrocities that has emerged in the wake of the retreat by Russian forces from areas around Kyiv, including the town of Bucha.

-The Associated Press has seen dozens of dead bodies around the town of Bucha while Ukrainian officials have said the bodies of at least 410 civilians have been found in towns around the Ukrainian capital city that were recaptured from Russian forces.
+The U.S. acted against two of Russia’s largest banks, Sberbank and Alfa Bank, prohibiting assets from going through the U.S. financial system and barring Americans from doing business with those two institutions.

+In addition to sanctions aimed at Putin’s adult daughters, Mariya Putina and Katerina Tikhonova, the U.S. is targeting Prime Minister Mikhail Mishustin; the wife and children of Russian Foreign Minister Sergey Lavrov; and members of Russia’s Security Council, including Dmitry Medvedev, a former president and prime minister.

+“I made clear that Russia would pay a severe and immediate price for its atrocities in Bucha,” Biden said in a tweet.

+Biden was expected to will sign an an executive order that would ban new investment in Russia by Americans no matter where they are living.
+The U.S. Treasury Department is preparing more sanctions against major Russian state-owned enterprises, according to the White House.

-Videos and images of bodies have unleashed a wave of indignation among Western allies, who have drawn up new sanctions as a response.
+Videos and images of bodies in the streets of Bucha after it was recaptured from Russian forces have unleashed a wave of indignation among Western allies, who have drawn up new sanctions as a response.

+EU foreign affairs chief Josep Borrell said energy was key to Russian President Vladimir Putin’s war coffers.

+“A billion euro is what we pay Putin every day for the energy he provides us since the beginning of the war.
+We have given him 35 billion euro.
+Compare that to the one billion that we have given to the Ukraine in arms and weapons,” Borrell said.

 After several European countries announced the expulsion of Russian diplomats, the European Commission proposed a fifth package of sanctions including a ban on coal imports that could be adopted as soon as Wednesday once unanimously approved by the 27-nation bloc’s ambassadors.